-Co-Vice President, Projects: Sam Datlof
+Co-President: Sam Datlof

 Sam Datlof is a joint-degree J.D.-M.P.P. student graduating in 2017.
-Since joining LIDS, Sam has been a co-project leader on a project for the ABA Criminal Law Section’s International Committee and also worked on a project for the Vale Center for Sustainable International Investment.
-He is also a member of the Harvard International Law Journal and the Harvard Immigration Project.
+Since joining LIDS, Sam has been a co-VP of Projects, and worked directly on projects for the ABA Criminal Law Section’s International Committee and the Vale Center for Sustainable International Investment.
+He is also a member of the Board of Student Advisers, the Harvard International Law Journal and the Harvard Kennedy School’s Latin American Caucus.

-Co-Vice President, Projects: Carol Tan
+Co-Vice President, Projects: Kelsey Jost-Creegan